elunna/nerfhack-changelog/README.md

 * Allow teleportation into unteleportable spots in wizard mode
 * Allow wishing (^W) for monsters in wizmode (Un)
 * Changed #debugfuzzer command to just #fuzz.
+* Allow wishing for specific spell beings.
+* Show wizmode timeouts for sick, rabid, withering, and most other afflictions.

 ## RESOURCE CONTROL(NERFS) AND MECHANIC CHANGES